DWTSteuerung/multusd/README.md

 multusd is a daemon process which starts, stops and controlls ist child processes.
 This is the community version of the DWT project which comes without an overall system status daemon.

-The potential failing, crashing or even hanging of a child process can be surely determined after a configurable, given timespan (200ms - seconds ... depending on the processors capabilities and general system load).
+The potential failing, crashing or even hanging of a child process can be surely determined after a configurable, given timespan (200ms - seconds ... depending on the child process itself, the processors capabilities and the general system load).
 If the child process is in disorder, a certain, configurable system state can be established, the child process will be restarted endlessly.

 For inter process communication (IPC) gRPC and protocol-buffers are used.